monsoonmaelstrom/book2/book2.md

 She takes a moment to think about it, I guess, and then walks over to us.
 She stands on the far side, keeping Giorgi and Peter between us.

 “So.
 Any thoughts?”
-I ask when she’s quiet for several minutes.
+I inquire when she’s quiet for several minutes.

-“Wanting something and letting yourself have it might work for the others, but it’s not going to work for the blond,” she says finally.
+“Wanting something and letting yourself have it might work for the others, but it’s not going to work for the blond,” she states finally.

 “Lisette,” I remind her, because people do have names.
 “Okay.”
 I pause, but she doesn’t say anything else.
-“Then what do you think will?”
+“Then, what do you think will?”

 “What I was teaching them yesterday.”